Matriarchy: 20th–21st centuries

 The Khasi people live in Northeast India in the state of Meghalaya.
 Although largely considered matrilineal, some women's studies scholars such as Roopleena Banerjee consider the Khasi to be matriarchal.
-Banerjee asserts that “to assess and account a matriarchal society through the parameters of the patriarchy would be wrong” and that “we should avoid looking at history only through the colonizer/colonized boundaries.”
+Banerjee asserts that "to assess and account a matriarchal society through the parameters of the patriarchy would be wrong" and that "we should avoid looking at history only through the colonizer/colonized boundaries."
 The Khasi people consist of many clans who trace their lineage through the matriarchs of the families.
 A Khasi husband typically moves into his wife's home, and both wife and husband participate equally in raising their children.
 A Khasi woman named Passah explains that "[The father] would come to his wife's home late at night...
-In the morning, he's back at his mother's home to work in the fields,” showing how a man's role consists of supporting his wife and family in Khasi society.
+In the morning, he's back at his mother's home to work in the fields," showing how a man's role consists of supporting his wife and family in Khasi society.
 Traditionally, the youngest daughter, called the Khadduh, receives and cares for ancestral property.
 As of 2021, the Khasi continue to practice many female-led customs, with wealth and property being passed down through the female side of the family.

 Spokespersons for various indigenous peoples at the United Nations and elsewhere have highlighted the central role of women in their societies, referring to them as matriarchies, in danger of being overthrown by the patriarchy, or as matriarchal in character.

 Mythology

 Amazons

 A legendary matriarchy related by several writers was Amazon society.
 According to Phyllis Chesler, "in Amazon societies, women were ... mothers and their society's only political and religious leaders", as well as the only warriors and hunters; "queens were elected" and apparently "any woman could aspire to and achieve full human expression."
-Herodotus reported that the Sarmatians were descendants of Amazons and Scythians, and that their females observed their ancient maternal customs, "frequently hunting on horseback with their husbands; in war taking the field; and wearing the very same dress as the men".
+Herodotus reported that the Sarmatians were descendants of Amazons and Scythians, and that their women observed their ancient maternal customs, "frequently hunting on horseback with their husbands; in war taking the field; and wearing the very same dress as the men".
 Moreover, said Herodotus, "no girl shall wed till she has killed a man in battle".
 Amazons came to play a role in Roman historiography.
 Julius Caesar spoke of the conquest of large parts of Asia by Semiramis and the Amazons.
 Although Strabo was sceptical about their historicity, the Amazons were taken as historical throughout late Antiquity.
 Several Church Fathers spoke of the Amazons as a real people.
 Medieval authors continued a tradition of locating the Amazons in the North, Adam of Bremen placing them at the Baltic Sea and Paulus Diaconus in the heart of Germania.